gogoymh/Pytorch-Hausdorff-Distance/README.md

 ## Notice: Input and Target dimension
 Both dimensions should be like (Batch, Width, Height) or (Batch, Height, Width). \
 Notice that there is no Channel dimesion. \
-Input and Target has same dimension
+Input and Target should be same dimension.

 ## Output Dimension
 Output Dimension is (B). \